Home

 Splash!
 Silence again.

-When people think of poetry, the Sonnet often comes to mind.
-A sonnet is a 14-line poem with a specific rhyme scheme and rhythm, made famous by William Shakespeare.
-There are two main types of Sonnets: the Italian (Petrarchan) and the English (Shakespearean).
+This 14-line poem follows a specific rhyme scheme and meter, and it was popularized by none other than William Shakespeare.
+There are two main types of sonnets: the Italian (also known as Petrarchan) and the English (or Shakespearean).

 Example: